• Home

 Meinl Birch Cafe Cajon

-- WHY IT MATTERS: a lot of fun musical adventures don't require time-consuming practice on a complicated instrument; with the Meinl Cafe Cajon, you can play acoustic shows, jam with friends or family,...
+• WHY IT MATTERS: there are fun musical settings that don’t require endless practice on a complicated instrument; use the Meinl Cafe Cajon for acoustic shows, jamming with friends, teaching rhythm, or...

-- BE SMART: we craft this cajon in Europe from 100% Baltic birch wood, which also used in high-end drum sets for players serious about sound; made with NO cheap, glued-on, plasticky laminates that only...
+• BE SMART: made in Europe with 100% Baltic birch (also used in high-end drum sets for players serious about sound); no cheap, glued-on laminates here

 By now we’ve seen that Meinl and LP are leading the field in cajons, and even their beginner drums are a good option.